 The Norwegian Bay 2,4-D treatment will be a whole bay treatment.
 The bay totals 37.9 acres (treatment area 24 on Figure 2).
 A 2,4-D dose of 1.2 ppm will be applied to the entire bay.
 Past treatments have indicated significant dilution from inflowing waters has rapidly reduced the whole bay 2,4-D concentration after treatment.
 In 2016, the whole bay concentration of 2,4-D was about 75 percent less than the application rate within 2 to 3 days after treatment.
 Although the expected whole bay 2,4-D concentration after treatment is 1.2 ppm (Figure 1 and Table 1), 2016 data indicate dilution from inflowing waters could substantially reduce the whole lake 2,4-D concentration within 2 to 3 days after treatment.
-With the expected dilution, it is estimated that a whole bay concentration of at least 0.3 ppm will be attained and sustained for at least 4 days after treatment.
-A 2,4-D concentration of at least 0.3 ppm sustained for at least 4 days has been found to be lethal to EWM.
+With the sustained for at least 4 days after treatment.
+A 2,4-D concentration of at least 0.3 ppm sustained for at least 4 days has been found to be lethal to EWM.1

 The Norwegian Bay herbicide treatment will be completed in a single day.
 Herbicide treatment will occur when the average water column temperature is 60 degrees Fahrenheit or less.
 It is expected that the average water column temperature will be at least 55 degrees Fahrenheit at the time of herbicide treatment.
 However, if Wisconsin Department of Natural Resources (WDNR) staff determines the EWM is ready for treatment when the average water column temperature is less than 55 degrees Fahrenheit and recommends that treatment proceed, the treatment will proceed per the recommendation of WDNR staff.
 Treating Norwegian Bay when the average water column temperature is 60 degrees Fahrenheit or less protects the native plant species from harm.
-Native plant species typically begin growing after the average water column temperature reaches 60 degrees Fahrenheit.
-Experience in Beaver Dam Lake during 2015 indicated applying a lethal dose of herbicide at or shortly prior to the start of the native plant growing season exposed infant plants to a lethal dose of herbicide and harmed the natives.
+Native plant species typically begin growing after the average water column temperature in Beaver Dam Lake during 2015 indicated applying a lethal dose of herbicide at or shortly prior to the start of the native plant growing season exposed infant plants to a lethal dose of herbicide and harmed the natives.
 The 2018 herbicide treatment plan protects natives by applying the herbicide when the average water column temperature is 60 degrees Fahrenheit or less.